Build a Homelab server using an old laptop

 Summary

-The complete deployment solution introduced in the article covers PVE + Virtual Machines + FRP Intranet Penetration + Nginx Reverse Proxy, which can securely expose local area network services to a public domain name for access.
+The complete deployment solution introduced in the article describes the process of PVE + Virtual Machines + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services for public domain access.

-In my deployed service load, the CPU is mostly idle, and power consumption is very low:
+In my deployed service load, in most cases, the CPU is largely idle, and power consumption is also very low:

-During the disassembly and modification, I also cleaned the laptop’s dust.
-Currently, the heat dissipation pressure doesn’t seem significant, and it has been running stably for several days without issues.
-It can serve as a simple home Homelab server.
+While disassembling and modifying the laptop, I also cleaned out the dust.
+Currently, the thermal pressure doesn’t seem significant, and it has been running stably for several days without issues, so it can serve as a simple home Homelab server.

 Update Log